“A gorgeous 6-suite hideaway set above the pretty fishing harbour of Kini on western Syros, with access to stunning beaches”

 - Safe box

-Served around the pool, breakfast is a classy spread of freshly baked bread and pastries (including mini cheese pies), local cheeses (try the flavour-packed San Michali, from the island) and Bonne Maman jams and Cretan honey.
-Drinks-wise you get just-squeezed orange juice and beautifully presented teas (which included a blossomy loose-leaf green tea when we visited).
-It's all very flexible: you can ask for muesli with yoghurt, or toast and ham if that's your thing.
+Served around the pool, breakfast is a classy spread of freshly baked bread and pastries (including mini cheese and spinach pies), Cycladic cheeses (try the flavour-packed San Michali, from the island) and local jams and Cretan honey.
+Drinks-wise you get just-squeezed orange juice, freshly brewed coffee and beautifully presented teas (which included a blossomy loose-leaf green tea when we visited).
+It's all very flexible and nearly all local; you can ask for muesli with yoghurt, or toast and ham if that's your thing.

 For dinner, stroll down to Kini (5-10 mins) and you've a choice of 2 fantastic seafront tavernas, plus a couple of simpler eateries a block or two back.
 On Terezdina's recommendation, we chose Dyo Tzitzikia st'Armirikia (usually shortened to a more manageable Armirikia) on the first evening - and never looked back!
 Refreshingly different salads (minted tabouleh with cucumber and tomato, or lentils with grated carrot and orange) are followed by fresh fish (we had the most delicious sargos whose flesh is so soft and white it was like melted snow), or home-cooked dishes like courgette fritters with cheese and herbs.
 It's all washed down with an extremely palatable draft white wine which costs less than a soft drink - though beware, the fresh fish is not cheap.